home • support • company • contact

 How do I uninstall Déjà Vu?

-If you take the time to let us know why you've chosen to uninstall Déjà Vu, it may be helpful as we continue to make improvements to it.
+If you take the time to let us know why you have chosen to uninstall Déjà Vu, it may be helpful as we continue to make improvements to it.

 [^]